Someone Wake Up Andrew Wiggins

 “I don’t know what else you can do but look at the person face-to-face and trust that he will follow through.
 He seems like a very good person.
 He seems to have the ability and so the only thing it would be is for some reason he didn’t work hard enough to obtain the skill sets.
 That’s what you are asking him to commit to.”
 (Glen Taylor)

 This is the NBA reality.
 After awhile, athletes that never become anything more than finishers or dunkers, are memes.
 They don’t really matter.
 It is boring to talk about Andrew Wiggins potential and even his money.
 Or his toughness and consistency to be an All-Star.
-Can he fill in for Jimmy Butler and keep the Wolves playoff relevant?
-Or will Andrew Wiggins be blamed?
+Can he be the teammate that Jimmy Butler needs?
+Or is he almost out the door, heading to San Antonio for Kawhi or headed for Siberia (Orlando)?